finos/a11y-theme-builder/docs/motivation/solution.md

         * Character spacing is updated
 3. Save the new Design System.

->Note: The atomic property mentioned above is an enhancement that is yet to be implemented.
+>Note: Coming soon.
+The atomic property mentioned above is an enhancement that is yet to be implemented.
 The WCAG AA and AAA compliance capabilities are already in place.

 ## DesignOps Toolchain